 Seattle Homeowners Could Be Affected More

-This means that the median, or midpoint, for home prices in Seattle could soon equal the new limit for mortgage interest deductions.
-So there could be quite a few homeowners with mortgage loans that exceed the deduction limit.
+This means that the median, or midpoint, for home prices in Seattle is higher than the limit for mortgage interest deductions.
+So, there could be quite a few homeowners with mortgage loans that exceed the deduction limit.
 And these are the folks who could lose some of their benefits.

 Deductions for Home Equity Debt

-Starting in 2018, interest paid on home equity loans will only be tax deductible in certain scenarios.
+As of 2018, interest paid on home equity loans are only tax deductible in certain scenarios.
 This is another key provision of the Tax Cuts and Jobs Act, and it’s one that could affect many homeowners across the state of Washington.

 In the past, homeowners who took out equity loans were allowed to deduct the interest from their taxes, up to $100,000.
 Under the new tax bill, this deduction will only be allowed in cases where the funds are used to improve the home (like a new addition or a kitchen renovation).

 And unlike the mortgage interest deduction, which only applies to new loans, there is no grandfathering clause with this home equity provision.